 - □ Operate all keys by touch, using the correct fingers. - Keep your eyes on the copy most of the time while typing. - Keep your forearms at a slight downward slant and raise your hands slightly when typing so that your wrists do not touch the keyboard. - Make quick, light strokes, returning your fingers immediately to the home-row position or moving to the next position after each stroke.

 Technique Check

-- □ After Lesson 10, you are ready for a Technique Check.

-- □ Review Orientation to

-Technique Checks &
+- □ In Week 3, you will be responsible for passing a Technique Check. - □ See "Orientation to Technique Checks & MAP+" for details.

-MAP+ for details.

 Assessment

 See the Course Outline for details on assessment.